 NOTE 2 EN 10080 does not specify specific strengths for reinforcing steel.
 Table F.1 gives typical, commercially available, strengths.
 The National Annex can refer to other technical specifications, e.g. national product standards for reinforcing steel.

-NOTE 3 As long as the harmonised product standard prEN 10138 (all parts) is not published, the National Annex can refer to other technical specifications, e.g. national product standards for prestressing steel.
+NOTE 3 As long as the harmonized product standard prEN 10138 (all parts) is not published, the National Annex can refer to other technical specifications, e.g. national product standards for prestressing steel.

 Scope and field of application